 The Last Missing Child

-INVESTIGATION UPDATE (1/6/24): Thomas J. Colbert’s Case Breakers (CB) have received a confidential lead on the decades-old location of this young boy during the Atlanta Child Murders.
-Thanks to our brave tipster, the 13-year team has uncovered a secret that should shake the nation.
+INVESTIGATION UPDATE (2024): The Case Breakers (CB) received a confidential lead on the decades-old location of this young boy during the Atlanta Child Murders.
+Thanks to our brave tipster, the team has uncovered a secret that should shake the nation.

 The source is an anonymous black real estate Developer who has been designing and building in the South for decades.
-Seven years ago, he quietly began spending his off-hours researching how two of his young school friends ended up being on the notorious ACM list of 29 victims.
+In 2017, he quietly began spending his off-hours researching how two of his young school friends ended up being on the notorious ACM list of 29 victims.
 As the driven amateur detective explained it, “It’s not enough to know who killed them, but why.”

 Wayne Williams was convicted of killing two young men in 1982.
-But just three days later, the Atlanta Special Task Force tacitly closed 22 other case files (19 involving children), disbanded the elite unit, then publicly stated: “There are no other suspects and no evidence or concrete information that are connected to Williams.”
+But just three days later, the Atlanta Special Task Force tacitly closed the 22 other victim files (19 involving children), disbanded the interagency unit, then publicly stated: “There are no other suspects and no evidence or concrete information that are connected to Williams.”

-That statement was respectfully not true — according to recovered police files, federal memos and an on-the-record quote from an FBI director (FYI: The 40-member CB has never been sued and never been wrong).
+That official statement was respectfully not true — according to forwarded police files, federal memos and an on-the-record quote from an FBI Director (FYI: Since its 2013 creation, the 40-member CB has never been sued and never been wrong).

-The rush to seal those 1982 files of course didn’t sit well with the victim families, let alone the Developer.
-He put more time and money into his private quest in 2017, then expanded it to include all the victims – including the last missing child, Darron Glass (above).
-Supportive civil servants quietly helped this maverick dig up the long-forgotten records, interagency reports and recordings.
+The rush to seal those 1982 case files of course didn’t sit well with the victim families, let alone the Developer.
+He put more time and money into his private quest, then expanded it to include all the victims – including the last missing child, Darron Glass (above).
+Supportive civil servants quietly helped this maverick hunt down the long-forgotten records, tucked-away reports and recordings.

 Along the way, the Developer has faced apathy, ignorance, cover-ups and threats.
 But he says his deceased mother, siblings and The Almighty have kept him focused — with very specific directions, mind you: “God said to gather all files and data on this, and he’d show me the answer.”

 Atlanta authorities were correct in 1982 when they stated that most of those youngsters were not “connected to Williams.”
-The truth in fact lies in forgotten file drawers and behind doors – and it’s all about to be unlocked by the CB.
+The truth lies in closed file cabinets and behind locked doors – and the CB plans to unlock them.

 2 COMMENTS